This fruit has clear nutritional benefits — but there’s little evidence it can prevent or treat illness

 If you’re considering taking elderberry supplements, Dr. Umeda recommends speaking with your provider first.

-Keep in mind that supplements aren’t reviewed by the U.S. Food and Drug Administration (FDA).
-As raw elderberries are toxic, it’s important to only buy third-party tested products that are certified safe.
+Again, the FDA doesn’t review supplements.
+And, again, as raw elderberries are toxic, it’s important to only buy third-party tested products that are certified safe.
 If you experience any side effects, stop using them.

 Dr. Umeda doesn’t think so.